janusZeal91/picoyplacapredictor/README.md

 # Building and Testing

 This app was developed using Ionic V3.9.2 and Node 10.19.0.
-Using a higher version of Nodes throws a compilation error due to incompatibility problems with some Ionic 3 libraries.
+Using a higher version of Node throws a compilation error due to incompatibility problems with some Ionic 3 libraries.

 # If you don't already have Ionic installed:
     > npm install --save ionic@3.9.2